RedisLabs/redislabs-docs/content/rs/references/cli-utilities/rladmin/migrate.md

 ## `migrate endpoint_to_shards`

-Plans the movement of the endpoint of a database to the node where the majority of the primary shards are located.
+Moves database endpoints to the node where the majority of primary shards are located.

 ```sh
 rladmin migrate [ db { db:<id> | <name> } ]